 |Google Flag Searches||48th highest searched in the US|

-One of the things that keeps Vermont from skyrocketing to one of the top spots in most patriotic lists is because the state has a very low number of military enlistments.
-Vermont is among the lowest in the nation in fact, and because of that we couldn’t put it among the top contenders.
-What the Green Mountain State does to show its patriotism is the strong civic engagement they engage in.
+One of the things that keep Vermont from skyrocketing to one of the top spots in most patriotic lists is because the state has a very low number of military enlistments.
+Vermont is among the lowest in the nation in fact, and because of that, we couldn’t put it among the top contenders.
+What Green Mountain State does to show its patriotism is the strong civic engagement they engage in.
 They rank first among Peace Corps volunteers in relation to population.
 It shows that the maple syrup state loves to volunteer their time for worthy causes, and because of that, we rank them as one of the most patriotic in the Nation.

 |Veterans Per Capita||12th in the US – 6,716 per 100k|